 Here’s my latest iPhone 6S film, telling the story of Gemma Bailey and her Cardiff coffee trike business.
-(A few weeks ago I posted a short sample of clips edited to a music track).

 I storyboarded the film and wrote out a shot list.
 The final film looks nothing like the storyboard, but creating one helped ensure that I got all the shots I needed.